ClinVar Miner

 Submitter RCV SCV Clinical significance Condition Last evaluated Review status Method Comment

-Invitae RCV001362628 SCV001558658 uncertain significance not provided 2021-09-01 criteria provided, single submitter clinical testing This sequence change replaces threonine with isoleucine at codon 575 of the SLC34A1 protein (p.Thr575Ile).
-The threonine residue is moderately conserved and there is a moderate physicochemical difference between threonine and isoleucine.
-This variant is present in population databases (rs201331677, ExAC 0.005%).
-This missense change has been observed in individuals with SLC34A1-related conditions (PMID: 28893421; Invitae).
+Labcorp Genetics (formerly Invitae), Labcorp RCV001362628 SCV001558658 uncertain significance not provided 2024-12-18 criteria provided, single submitter clinical testing This sequence change replaces threonine, which is neutral and polar, with isoleucine, which is neutral and non-polar, at codon 575 of the SLC34A1 protein (p.Thr575Ile).
+This variant is present in population databases (rs201331677, gnomAD 0.007%).
+This missense change has been observed in individuals with SLC34A1-related conditions (PMID: 28893421; internal data).
 ClinVar contains an entry for this variant (Variation ID: 548679).
-Algorithms developed to predict the effect of missense changes on protein structure and function are either unavailable or do not agree on the potential impact of this missense change (SIFT: "Deleterious"; PolyPhen-2: "Possibly Damaging"; Align-GVGD: "Class C0").
+Invitae Evidence Modeling of protein sequence and biophysical properties (such as structural, functional, and spatial information, amino acid conservation, physicochemical variation, residue mobility, and thermodynamic stability) indicates that this missense variant is not expected to disrupt SLC34A1 protein function with a negative predictive value of 80%.
 In summary, the available evidence is currently insufficient to determine the role of this variant in disease.
 Therefore, it has been classified as a Variant of Uncertain Significance.

 Revvity Omics, Revvity RCV001362628 SCV003825679 uncertain significance not provided 2020-12-10 criteria provided, single submitter clinical testing